aiden2480/kanjithing/README.md

     - [Available on GitHub](https://github.com/kanjialive/kanji-data-media/blob/master/kanji-animations/stroke_timings) with timestamps
 - [ ] Grey loading screen should only appear after a certain amount of time to account for cached requests that resolve quickly
     - To prevent grey/white flashes that occur when the next character loads quickly
-- [ ] Fix whatever weirdness broke the dynamic browser icon
-- [ ] Able to star/favourite kanji to add them quickly to a custom set.
 - [ ] Right click to remove drawing (all connected strokes)
 - [ ] Add tooltip banner when extension updates
 - [x] Keybinds to navigate the application via keyboard